Chocolate (Snow Patrol song)

-"Chocolate" is a song by Northern Irish–Scottish alternative rock band Snow Patrol, released on 12 April 2004 as the third single of their third album, Final Straw (2003).
+"Chocolate" is a song by Northern Irish alternative rock band Snow Patrol, released on 12 April 2004 as the third single from their third album, Final Straw (2003).
 The music for the track was written by all four members of the band while the lyrics were written by lead vocalist Gary Lightbody.

-An edited version of "Chocolate" is featured on the trailer for The Last Kiss starring Zach Braff.
-It also features in the Torchwood episode "Cyberwoman" and it was used for the highlights on the last 'Wales On Saturday'.
+The song reached number 24 on the UK Singles Chart and number two on the US Billboard Triple-A chart.

 Music video

 The video was directed by Marc Webb and was filmed in New York City.
 It shows scenes of panic and despair at what is apparently the "end of the world".
 The centerpiece or focal point of the action is an hourglass that is quickly running out.
 The implication here is that darkness and death will descend when the last grains of sand have fallen through the bottleneck to the bottom.

-After the lyrics finish lead singer Gary Lightbody walks up and inverts the hourglass.
+After the lyrics finish, lead singer Gary Lightbody walks up and inverts the hourglass.
 The video fades out to the song's guitar riff repeating.